bvweerd/heating_curve_optimizer/README.md

 - A price sensor for electricity rates.
 - Optional multiple consumption and production sources.
 - The `k_factor` describing how the COP declines as the supply temperature rises.
+- The `base_cop` at 35 °C supply and 0 °C outdoor temperature.
+- The `outdoor_temp_coefficient` describing how the COP improves with outdoor temperature.

 ## Sensors
 | Sensor | Description |